Diet for Bipolar 1 Disorder: 3 Foods To Avoid and 3 To Eat | MyDepressionTeam

 Diet for Bipolar 1 Disorder: 3 Foods To Avoid and 3 To Eat

-It’s important to note that there’s no such thing as a “bipolar diet,” and the best way to manage your condition is to follow your treatment plan.
-Together, you and your doctor — along with the help of a registered dietitian — can create a healthy eating plan that’s right for you.
+On the other hand, a diet rich in healthy fats, fruits, and vegetables can support your overall health and mood.
+It’s important to note that there’s no “bipolar diet” to cure bipolar 1.
+The best way to manage your condition is to follow your prescribed treatment plan.
+Together, you, your doctor, and a registered dietitian can create a healthy eating plan that’s right for you.

 3 Foods and Drinks To Avoid With Bipolar 1